 Allowing the person to be absent during working hours for rehabilitation, assessment or treatment.

-For example, if a person were to become disabled, the employer might have to allow the person more time off during work than would be allowed to nondisabled employees, to receive physiotherapy or psychoanalysis or undertake employment rehabilitation.
+For example, if a person were to become disabled, the employer might have to allow the person more time off during work than would be allowed to nondisabled employees, to receive physiotherapy or other appropriate treatment or undertake employment rehabilitation.

 Acquiring or modifying equipment.